grantcarthew/start-prototype/docs/cli/start.md

   - gemini
   - opencode

-Use 'start agent list' to see details.
+Use 'start config agent list' to see details.
 ```

 Exit code: 2